-We like to make life easier, by insuring your property portfolio in one place you'll get one renewal date, one reference number, one price and only one company to deal with.
+We like to make life easier.
+By insuring your whole commercial property portfolio in one place, you'll get one renewal date, one reference number, one price and only one company to deal with.
 Not only that, but it's likely to be cheaper for you too.
-Call our specialist commercial property insurance team to discuss your options and we'll do the leg work for you.
+Call our specialist commercial property insurance team to discuss your options.

-If you experience a fire at the property it may become uninhabitable while repairs are carried out.
-So you're not losing out on rent, or if you need to cover the cost of alternative premises, we reimburse you for the amount you would have earned from your occupants during this time.
-The cover can be tailored for rebuild periods up to 36 months, so you can select a timescale suited to your properties.
+If you experience an insured loss at the property, it may become uninhabitable while repairs are carried out.
+To protect you from losing out on rent, or if you need to cover the cost of alternative premises for your tenant, this cover will reimburse you for the amount you would have earned from your tenants during the interruption period.
+The period of cover can be tailored to suit the nature of your property, up to 36 months.

-Commercial building insurance is not a legal necessity but without it you will have to pay for any damage the property suffers.
-You will also be liable for any third party compensation claims related to property damage or injury through negligence.
+This depends if you are the owner or a tenant.
+Commercial building insurance is not a legal necessity but without it you will have to pay for any damage the property suffers due to fire storm or flood.
+You will also be liable for any third-party compensation claims related to property damage or injury through negligence.

-In the event of a severe fire loss your property would be not be capable of being occupied by a tenant and you may suffer a loss of rental income until such time as the property has been fully repaired.
-How long will this take?
-All buildings are different and you must take into account the location , type and construction of the property.
-Specialist properties, grade 1 and 2 can take longer to build by their specialist nature.
-Also you need to consider the unknown – such as design, planning application and access delays – even allow for bad weather causing building delay.
-Its best to err on the side of caution and consider a minimum of 24 months and longer.
+In the event of a severe fire loss (or other insured peril) your property would be not be fit for occupation and you may therefore suffer a loss of rental income until the property has been fully repaired.
+The length of time it will take to repair your building will vary, as all buildings are different - and you must take into account the location, type and construction of the property.
+Specialist properties, grade 1 and 2, can take longer to build by their specialist nature.
+It is best to be cautious and consider a minimum of 24 months or longer.

-Yes we are able to cover unoccupied properties up to 30 days on a standard package for fire, lightening, earthquake and aircraft.
-Longer periods be arranged with some of our specialist insurers.
+Yes we are able to cover unoccupied properties up to 30 days on a standard package for fire, lightning, earthquake and aircraft.
+Longer periods can be arranged with some of our specialist insurers.

 Yes, we are able to offer cover for listed buildings.

-It depends; if buildings cover is included, the structure of the flat would be too.
+It depends; if buildings cover is included, then yes the structure of the flat would be too.
 With buildings cover this would include property owner’s liability, so slips and trips related to the building as a whole can be covered.
-It is down to the tenant of the flat above to arrange cover for their own goods/contents.
-For more information just talk through your circumstance with the team and they will aim to source the cover that fits.
+It is down to the tenant of the flat above to arrange cover for their own home contents.

-The premiums are generally refunded on a pro rata basis if you need to cancel.
-Therefore if you have paid in full for the year then you would be entitled to a return of premium (minus commission and fee).
-Likewise, if you are on a direct debit there will either be an outstanding balance to pay or a return due back to you depending on way your payments fall in the month.
-Most Insurers are unlikely to allow a refund where a claim(s) have been made in the current year.
+The premiums are generally refunded on a pro-rata basis.
+Therefore, if you have paid in full for the year then you would be entitled to a return of premium (minus commission and fee).
+Likewise, if you are paying by direct debit there will either be an outstanding balance to pay or a return due back to you, depending on where your payments fall in the month.
+Most insurers are unlikely to allow a refund where a claim(s) have been made in the current year.

-Yes, we give our clients the option of posting or emailing documents to you.
-Just let us know when you set up your policy or call us at any time and we will resend them.
+Yes, we give our clients the option of receiving documents by post or email.
+Just let us know when you set up your policy or call us at any time and we will email them to you.

 This depends on the policy you have chosen.
-We act as brokers and have several schemes with different insurers.
-You may receive quotes from a few different insurers depending on the cover you request as we will seek policies from our preferred panel of insurers.
-To check who you’re covered with just check your policy documents.
+We act as brokers and have access to several schemes.
+You may receive quotes from a few different insurers depending on the cover you request as we will seek policies from our panel of insurers.
+The name of your insurers will be stated in your policy documents.

 It varies dependant on each individual risk.
 On average we can provide a quotation within 20 minutes.
 For more specialist insurance we generally ask for a couple of hours so that we can go out to the market and find you a range of competitive quotes to choose from.

-You can pay in multiple ways, in full or direct debit.
-Payment in full can be done via BACS transfer, Cheque or debit or credit card.
+You can pay in full or by direct debit.
+Payment in full can be done via BACS transfer or debit or credit card.
 All major cards are accepted except American Express.